Python-SIP/sip/docs/abi_12.rst

 .. c:function:: PyFrameObject *sipGetFrame(int depth)

-    This retrieves a frame object from the current execution stack.
+    This retrieves a borrowed reference to the frame object from the current execution stack.

     .. note::
         On PyPy this will always return NULL.